 Although part of the fun for children is to score goals, there is no place for runaway games in recreational soccer.
 Any coach responsible for this will be referred to the Coaching Education staff for remedial training.
 August 11, 2003

-Net proceeds in operating account is returned to parents with lower tuition and fees.
+Net proceeds in operating account is returned to parents with lower tuition.
 In addition, operating account has paid for tuition assistance for players in need since 1979.

 Designated revenue streams include:

 1. Parent paid tuition to General Operating account.

 2. New Fields assessments to New Fields Development account.
 (Portion of Travel, Rec and Rec+ tuition are expected to go to New Fields but may be spent by unexpected expenses.)